devinshields/h2odocs/source/quickstart/quickstart_R.rst

   Successfully connected to http://127.0.0.1:54321

-Users can now run H2O from their running R console.
+Users can now run H2O from their R Studio console.
 Additional R documentation can be found in the R section of the main user documentation page.
 Users can also enter **??h2o** at any time to access help.

 Helpful Tips